koenige/zzform/inc/readme.txt

 					-> sql_without_id	where['id']-value will be appended automatically
-					-> key_field_name	if where is used and where-key-name is different from key name in sql-query -> show_hierarchy	shows hierarchy in selects, value must be set to corresponding SQL field name -> add_details
+					-> key_field_name	if where is used and where-key-name is different from key name in sql-query -> show_hierarchy	shows hierarchy in selects, value must be set to corresponding SQL field name -> show_hierarchy_subtree	ID of top hierarchy value, if not set NULL will be used -> add_details
 					-> path_sql		only if this sql query is needed for constructing the extension of a file path -> display_field	field to be displayed instead of ID